Craft Fix

 You can make bunting of any length using any combination of these designs.

-I used all 4 motifs in my garland pictured above, with a central cat & the other 3 designs on either side edged with spider webs.
+I used 4 motifs in my garland pictured above, with a central cat & 3 other designs on either side.
 If you want to make this exact version, I’ve included step by step instructions below.

-You may prefer to alternate between ghosts & pumpkins, or just have a striking strand of spiderwebs.
+Instead of making all the motifs, you may prefer to alternate between 2 (say ghosts & pumpkins), or go for max monochrome with a striking strand of spider webs or bats.

-Think about where you want to hang your bunting & have fun coming up with your own one of a kind arrangement.
+Think about where you want to hang your bunting & have fun coming up with your own one-of-a-kind garland.

 Halloween Crochet Decorations Video Tutorials